Contact for rate enquiries

-Payment of rates is either by single instalment by September each year or four approximately equal amounts in the months of September, November, January and March.
+Payment of rates is either by full payment by September each year or four approximately equal amounts in the months of September, November, January and March.
 View the current financial years dates.

 - What if I am late paying my rates?

-If a ratepayer decides to pay by instalments and defaults in payment of any instalment by the due date, all remaining instalments become immediately due and payable (refer to Section 161 Local Government Act) and will be known as “Rates in Arrears”.
+If a ratepayer decides to pay by instalments and defaults in payment of any instalment by the due date, all remaining instalments become immediately due and payable (refer to Section 244 of the Local Government Act) and will be known as “Rates in Arrears”.

 In accordance with the provisions of Northern Territory Local Government Act, Section 245, Rates in Arrears will be subject to daily interest.
 Council may involve a debt collection agency and take legal actions in order to recover arrears of rates.
 Debt recovery costs will be charged on the assessment and therefore will be a cost to the ratepayer not to the community.

-If you are having difficulty paying your rates account you may enter into an arrangement with Council to make alternative payment schedules with no recovery action being taken while the arrangement is being maintained.
+If you are having difficulty paying your rates and charges account you may enter into a payment arrangement with Council to make alternative payment schedules with no recovery action being taken while the arrangement is being maintained.
 Please note interest charges will still apply.

-To enter into a payment agreement with Council, please visit Council's office during business hours or contact us at:
+To enter into a payment agreement with Council, please visit Council's office during business hours or contact the Rates Team at:

 p: (08) 8935 9933

 - How does a pensioner rate rebate work?

 City of Palmerston receives a listing from the NT Concession and Recognition Unit of all the ratepayers eligible for concession at the time of levying the rates.
 The rebate is deducted from the rate notice.

 If a member becomes eligible part way through the rating year they must pay the rates in full to Council and then contact the NT Concession Scheme to obtain a refund.

 p: 1800 777 704